uber/ringpop-go/examples/ping-thrift-gen/README.md

 A simple ping-pong service implementation that that integrates ringpop to forward requests between nodes.

+Note: this file can be [cram][3]-executed using `make test-examples`.
+That's why some of the example outputs below are a bit unusual.

 This example it's different than the others because it uses ringpop specific generated code to avoid some of the boilerplate.

 # Running the example